Writ: Origins

+One of the most important members of the Curia Regis was the Lord Chancellor.
+The Lord Chancellor led the chancery.
+Chancery is a general term for a medieval writing office that was responsible for the production of official documents.
+The Lord Chancellor wrote writs on behalf of the King, maintained all official documents, and acted as the keeper of the royal seal.
+This position, in effect, placed the Lord Chancellor as the head of the English legal system.
+The King, however, was the ultimate leader of the kingdom; therefore, the Lord Chancellor issued writs under the guidance of what he believed to be in the best interests of the King.
+Between the twelfth and thirteenth centuries, the Lord Chancellor had a large control over the issuance of all original writs.
+In this history of English common law, original writs began a legal proceeding, while a judicial writ was issued during a legal proceeding.

 The writ was a unique development of the Anglo-Saxon monarchy and consisted of a brief administrative order, authenticated (innovatively) by a seal.
 Written in the vernacular, they generally made a land grant or conveyed instructions to a local court.
 In the beginning, writs were the documents issued by the King's Chancellor against a landowner whose vassal complained to the King about an injustice, after a first summon by the sheriff to comply had been deemed fruitless.
 William the Conqueror took over the system unchanged, but was to extend it in two ways: first, writs became mainly framed in Latin, not Anglo-Saxon; second, they covered an increasing range of royal commands and decisions.
 Writs of instruction continued to develop under his immediate successors, but it was not until Henry II that writs became available for purchase by private individuals seeking justice, thus initiating a vast expansion in their role within the common law.

 Writs could take two main forms: 'letters patent', which were open for all to read, and 'letters close' for one or more specified individuals alone.